We’ve all been there.

 4. Questions That Penetrate.
 There is an art to asking questions that spark conversation rather than beg for agreement.
 At Good Shepherd, we include a For Further Conversation section of every Sunday bulletin.
 And I’ve been delighted that Abingdon Press has adapted and augmented those conversations for each chapter of Head Scratchers, The Storm Before The Calm, and The Shadow Of A Doubt.

 5. Leaders Who Can Articulate.
 Small group leaders are treasures for local churches.
-One of my growing edges as a leaders is improvement at identifying and then equipping potential group leaders.
+One of my growing edges as a leader is the improvement at identifying and then equipping potential group leaders.
 We are always looking for folks with good social skills, deep bible knowledge, and the ability to articulate what a living relationship with Jesus Christ is all about.

 My other great desire is that the upcoming Solve Bible Study from Abingdon Press will facilitate group excellence.
 I believe the topic of a solution-centered faith motivates, I know the material on Nehemiah will help leaders excavate, I’m sure there are questions that will penetrate (as in when have you discovered your solutions were actually your problems?), and digging into the Daily Reading assignments will require participants to concentrate.
 All that remains is for leaders to articulate!